 Solar Hot Water Systems

 Solar water heaters, often referred to as solar domestic hot water systems or thermal systems, may be a good investment for your household.
-The most popular reason families invest in a solar domestic hot water system is so that they have an abundant supply of hot water.
+Families mainly invest in a solar domestic hot water system to provide an abundant supply of hot water.
 Domestic hot water solar systems provide the majority of the hot water, so no more cold showers!

 Using energy from the sun to heat water is one of the oldest uses of solar energy.
 Today, several million homes and businesses use solar water heating systems.
-These systems are providing consumers a cost-effective and reliable choice for hot water.
+They provide consumers a cost-effective and reliable choice for hot water.

 A solar water heater will not only save you money but it will also help protect our environment.
 One to two tons of carbon dioxide are generated by a single conventional water heater every year.
 Other pollutants, such as sulfur dioxides, carbon monoxide and nitrous oxides are also displaced when a homeowner decides to go green and tap into a cleaner source of energy – the sun.